dboiago/yt-playlist-importer/README.md

         Verify that the request looks like this: Status : 200, Name : browse?...
         Click on the Name of any matching request.
 In the “Headers” tab, scroll to the section “Request headers” and copy everything starting from “accept: */*” to the end of the section

-## CSV formats supported
-- Kreate-ish CSV: `PlaylistBrowseId, PlaylistName, MediaId, Title, Artists, Duration, ThumbnailUrl`
-  - `PlaylistName` and `MediaId` (YouTube video ID) are preferred.
-- Simple CSV: `Title, Artist` (will search YouTube Music to find the videoId).
-- URL column: `URL` or `url` — will extract a YouTube video ID from common URL patterns.

-If no `PlaylistName` column exists, the CSV filename (without extension) is used as the playlist name.

-Search fallback: when no videoId is available the script uses ytmusicapi search (first result).
-This can be less accurate for ambiguous titles.

 ## Usage
 - Import a single CSV:
   - `python playlist_importer.py playlist.csv`